zulip/zulip-mobile/docs/howto/editor.md

   for your platform, and print it out.
 It's a one-page PDF which is extremely helpful to refer to.

+* Consider enabling the setting "Editor: Format On Save".
+(Go to the settings UI, and type "format on save" into the search box to find the setting.
+Then check the box for the setting.)

-* Open any JS file in our codebase, and try messing up some formatting by adding random whitespace -- then hit Ctrl+S (or Cmd+S) to save.
+  After doing so, open any JS file in our codebase, and try messing up some formatting by adding random whitespace -- then hit Ctrl+S (or Cmd+S) to save.
 You should see the formatting get magically fixed!
-Our workspace settings enable this feature, and configure it to use our standard formatting rules.

 ### Troubleshooting